Agricultural Soils Capability Assessment

 In addition, the bill calls on the department to review the soils reports submitted.
 This new process will assist local governments by providing greater assurance of consistency and reliability in the soils data that are submitted, when certain land use decisions are being considered.

-After October 1, 2011, only those soils assessments submitted under the provisions of the bill may be considered by local governments in local land use proceedings described in the bill.
+Only those soils assessments submitted under the provisions of the bill may be considered by local governments in local land use proceedings described in the bill.

 - Describe the applicability of the rule;